-2.2.5 Timescales to achieve the objectives
+2.2.4 Timescales to achieve the objectives

-In most local authorities in the UK, objectives will be met for most of the pollutants within the timescale of the objectives shown in Table 2.2.
+In most local authorities, objectives will be met for most of the pollutants within the timescale of the objectives shown in Table 2.2.
 It is important to note that the objectives for NO_2 remain provisional.
-The Government has recognised the problems associated with achieving the standard for ozone and this will not therefore be a statutory requirement.
-Ozone is a secondary pollutant and transboundary in nature and it is recognised that local authorities themselves can exert little influence on concentrations when they are the result of regional primary emission patterns.